Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Background

 \subsection{Cross-Ecosystem Bindings for ML Libraries}

+According to ISO/IEC TR 10182~\citep{ISOIEC_10182_2016}, a language binding is defined as a specification that maps the functional interface of a system facility~(e.g., a software library) to a programming language.
+In practice, bindings serve as bridges between different programming languages, enabling software written in one language to use libraries developed in another.
+For example, \libfmt{Tkinter}\footnote{\url{https://docs.python.org/3/library/tkinter}} provides a \langfmt{Python} interface to the well-known \libfmt{Tk} GUI toolkit, which is implemented in \langfmt{C}.
+In the context of ML, libraries are often tailored to specific languages and ecosystems~\citep{ben_braiek_open-closed_2018}, such as \libfmt{TensorFlow} and \libfmt{PyTorch} mainly target \langfmt{Python} and are distributed via \ecofmt{PyPI}.
+Through bindings, developers can use these state-of-the-art ML libraries across languages and ecosystems.
+This can be achieved through various mechanisms, including wrapper libraries that act as intermediaries, software development kits~(SDKs) that bundle libraries with tools for development, or application programming interfaces~(APIs) that facilitate interaction between different software components.

-We consider the source code repository of an ML library as the \textit{source library}, and its supportive packages in different software package ecosystems as \textit{cross-ecosystem bindings} for the source library.
-For example, \libfmt{tensorflow} in \ecofmt{PyPI} and \libfmt{tfjs} in \ecofmt{npm} are cross-ecosystem bindings for the same ML library~(\libfmt{TensorFlow}), even though they have different names and reside in different software package ecosystems.
-Moreover, cross-ecosystem bindings can be maintained by the community or the official organization of the source library.
-For instance, \libfmt{tensorflow} in \ecofmt{PyPI} and \libfmt{tfjs} in \ecofmt{npm} are both maintained by the official organization of the \libfmt{TensorFlow} source library~(i.e., the owners of their source code repositories are the same), and we consider these two bindings as \textit{officially-maintained bindings}.
-In contrast, \libfmt{TensorFlowSharp} in \ecofmt{NuGet}, a binding for \libfmt{TensorFlow}, is considered as a \textit{community-maintained binding} since its owner is not the same as that of \libfmt{TensorFlow}, but an individual developer.
-Note that the owner of a community-maintained binding can also be an organization that is not the same as the official organization of the source library.
+In our study, we use the term \textit{cross-ecosystem bindings} to refer to packages that allow the host library to be utilized in other software package ecosystems.
+For example, \libfmt{tensorflow} in \ecofmt{PyPI} and \libfmt{tfjs} in \ecofmt{npm}~\citep{tfjswebsite} are cross-ecosystem bindings for the same ML library~(\libfmt{TensorFlow}), even though they have different names and reside in different software package ecosystems.
+Since \libfmt{tensorflow} in \ecofmt{PyPI} and \libfmt{tfjs} in \ecofmt{npm} are both maintained by the official organization of the \libfmt{TensorFlow} host library, we consider these two bindings as \textit{officially-maintained bindings}.
+Officially-maintained bindings are those managed by the same organization that develops the host library, based on the management and ownership of the binding's source code repository rather than the funding source.
+In contrast, \textit{community-maintained bindings} are managed by individuals or organizations that are not directly associated with the host library's official organization.
+For example, \libfmt{TensorFlow.NET} in \ecofmt{NuGet} is a community-maintained binding since its owner is different from that of \libfmt{TensorFlow}.